The historic Cotehele Quay on the River Tamar is home to the Discovery Centre, the Victorian Tamar sailing barge 'Shamrock' and the Edgcumbe tea-room.

 Nancy Belle boat trips

 Climb aboard Shamrock's support boat, Nancy Belle, to cruise up the river, under the Calstock Viaduct and beyond.
 You'll learn about the history, flora and fauna of the Tamar Valley on this two-hour trip.
-(Trips have now finished for the season.
-We'll start running these again next May.
-We'll look forward to welcoming you aboard then.)
+Trips have now finished for the season.
+We'll start running these again in April.
+Find dates and details here.

 Fancy a bite to eat?

 Visit the licensed Edgcumbe tea-room on the quay for a light lunch or Cornish cream tea.
-Also, look out for the seasonal ice cream and pasty kiosk near the information point.
+After a brisk walk, pop in to warm up by the fire with a hot drink.
+Your dog is welcome too.